 While it’s tempting in the world of content marketing to “market yourself,” that’s not what Authority Content is all about.

 Authority Content is best-in-class, data-driven content aimed at providing value to link creators.

-When you put together your list of Link Creators in Chapter 1, the first thing you should be thinking about is how they can add value to their audience through your content.
+When you put together your list of Link Creators in Chapter 1, the first thing you should be thinking about is how they can add value to their audience by linking to your content.

 At the end of the day, the only reason anyone will link to your content is if it somehow provides value to their audience beyond what they already have to offer.

-Self-promotional content doesn’t fit the bill, but useful, engaging content most certainly does.
+Self-promotional content usually doesn’t fit the bill—but useful, engaging content most certainly does.

 So far you have a data-backed topic along with a target audience that has shown it links to the type of content you are creating.

 You now also have a phenomenal piece of long form content that provides link creators with a way to add value to their audience.

 Creating content for the sake of creating content is an exercise in futility.